2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Simulations of redshifted 21- cm Signals

 The hyperfine splitting of the ground state of hydrogen leads to a transition with excitation temperature $T_* = 0.068 \Kelvin$.
-The relative population of upper ($n_1$) and lower ($n_0$) states are determined by the spin temperature $T_S$, such that
+The relative population of upper ($n_1$) and lower ($n_0$) states is determined by the spin temperature $T_S$, such that

 Several pumping mechanisms determine $T_S$ as follows: